Ayantaker/rentweb/README.md

 if you face a commit error, please sync your directory with "git pull origin master" first and then do the push again.

-App Hostd at heroku : https://rentweb.herokuapp.com/
+Stable App Hosted at heroku : https://rentweb.herokuapp.com/ Unstable App Hosted at : https://rentwebunstable.herokuapp.com/